lucas-adelmo/websiteMonitoring/README.md

 # Introduction

-This simple program monitors the HTTP status code of a website.
+This simple CLI (Command-Line Interface) program monitors the HTTP status code of a website.
 It's my first project using Go programming language.
 It's part of a course from [Alura](https://www.alura.com.br/).

 # How it works?